jaysonCab/GeneralCodingPractice/README.md

         December 25th, 2024
 I think I got everything down pat, I will still practice it for sure though.
 I think Ive worked on many linear traversal problems this whole time, I will go onto rotation of arrays and strings should be easy.

+Theres a binary insertion sort which is just better than regular insertion sort apparently.

 -----------------------------------------------------------------------------------------
 Things I should know: